ing-bank/doing-cli/docs/howto/workflow_new_item.md

 # Workflow for new issues

-Before creating a new issue, you'll likely want to review existing issues first. `cd` into your repository and use `doing list` for a quick view.
+Before creating a new issue, you'll likely want to review existing issues first. `cd` into your repository and use [`doing list`](../reference/manual/list.md) for a quick view.
-If you need more detail, considering opening the relevant views in the azure devops web portal using commands like `doing open issues`, `doing open board` or `doing open sprint`.
+If you need more detail you can use [`doing open`](../reference/manual/open.md) to open relevant views in the azure devops web portal, for example `doing open issues`, `doing open board` or `doing open sprint`.

 ## Planning multiple items

-If you don't plan to start work on an issue immediately, you can create a new (unassigned) work item with:
+If you don't plan to start work on an issue immediately, you can use [`doing create issue`](../reference/manual/create_issue.md) to create a new (unassigned) work item with:

 ```shell
 doing create issue "something that needs to be done"